Arsenal F.C.–Manchester United F.C. rivalry: Origins

 A particularly memorable match between the two sides came on 1 February 1958, when they met in a league fixture at Highbury.
 It was the last league game that United played before the Munich air disaster five days later, which claimed the lives of eight of their players and saw two other players injured to such an extent that they never played again.
 United won the game 5–4, with goals from Tommy Taylor (twice), Duncan Edwards, Bobby Charlton and Dennis Viollet.
 Five of the United players who would lose their lives as a result of the crash took to the field in the game – captain and full-back Roger Byrne, right-half Eddie Colman, centre-half Mark Jones, left-half Edwards and centre-forward Taylor.

 Another high-profile clash came more than 20 years later, in the final of the FA Cup on 12 May 1979.
 A capacity crowd saw Arsenal take a 2–0 lead in the first half thanks to goals from Brian Talbot and Frank Stapleton, and with just five minutes left on the clock their lead was still intact.
 Then, in the 86th minute, Gordon McQueen pulled a goal back for United, and two minutes later they equalised with a goal from Sammy McIlroy.
 However, barely a minute after United equalised, Arsenal's Alan Sunderland scored an 89th-minute goal to win the cup 3–2 for Arsenal.

 Although Arsenal and Manchester United had previously contested many significant matches, Sir Alex Ferguson believed the rivalry started in January 1987 when David Rocastle was sent off for retaliating against a foul on Norman Whiteside.
 In October 1990, a brawl between both sides at Old Trafford resulted in both clubs being docked points in the 1990–91 First Division.
 The scuffle started when Arsenal's Anders Limpar, who scored the only goal of the game, contested for the ball with Manchester United defender Denis Irwin.
 Limpar's teammate Nigel Winterburn tackled Irwin, which prompted Brian McClair and Irwin to retaliate.
 Winterburn was pushed onto the advertising hoardings and all the players bar goalkeeper David Seaman partook in a 20-second mêlée.
 As well as a points deduction, both clubs fined several of their players, and in Arsenal's case, their manager too.
-Arsenal and United next faced each other at Highbury a little over a month later in the Football League Cup fourth round.
+Arsenal and United next faced each other at Highbury just over a month later in the Football League Cup fourth round.
 19-year-old winger Lee Sharpe scored a hat-trick as United won the tie 6–2.